Showing posts with label Green Gifts and Cards. Show all posts

 Photography

 Many years ago, I was really into photography and I produced a whole range of photographic cards.
 It was certainly a different life for a few years.
 I used a humble digital camera, the quality of which is now outstripped by incredible phone cameras.
 I sold hundreds of these cards on my market stall to tourists from all over the world.
-Recently, a digital printing service reminded me that my uploads are still stored on their servers (and that I need to place an order in order to retain them!).
+Recently, a digital printing service reminded me that my uploads are still stored on their servers (and that I needed to place an order in order to retain them!).
 I had quite forgotten about this company as I have not ordered any photographic prints for years.
 It was a walk down memory lane to peruse countless photos that I have on back-up drives, but which are easier to access online if need be.
 So I placed an order.
 Perhaps I will make these prints into Christmas cards or similar. - Mel

 12 June, 2015